 When you partner with a reputable lender or non-profit organization, debt consolidation loans and programs can offer significant benefits that well outweigh the risk of a temporary drop in your credit score.
 Some things to look for in a reputable Debt Consolidation Program or debt consolidation lender include:

 - Unbiased debt advice.
 How much the people offering the Program or loan know about personal finance and their ability to provide clear direction that’s easy to understand and follow.

 - Their understanding of your situation.
 Anyone can fall into debt, whether due to a job loss, illness or some other unexpected life event.
 Having a partner on your side who completely understands how you got to this point can help immensely in addressing your debt concerns, and in so doing, help you become debt-free forever.

 - How reasonable the program/loan is.
 To pay off your debt successfully, the interest rate on your new loan needs to be less than what you’re currently paying on your individual debts, including any fees.
 If you go the Debt Consolidation Program route, you should be paying an affordable monthly payment and saving a ton in interest charges.

 How to Pay Off Credit Card Debt

 Do you need help addressing rising debt, like credit card debt?
 Regardless of the way you decide to handle your debt, having a trusted, experienced, unbiased, and reliable certified Credit Counsellor on your side can help.
-As a non-profit credit counselling agency, all our counselling services are free, and you can meet with your Credit Counsellor as many times as you need to.
+As a non-profit credit counselling agency, all of our counselling services are free at Credit Canada, and you can meet with your Credit Counsellor as many times as you need to.
 Book a free appointment to know your debt consolidation options and start consolidating your debt today.
 Call 1.800.267.2272 or click here to learn more.